 Custom Order + Sort

-After you've successfully added Bars and Containers into your Planned and Parked section, you can begin to custom order your items.
-Custom ordering allows you to drag and drop Bars and Containers in your Table in the order you desire.
-You can keep this custom sort and will be able to always revert back to that custom order even if you choose to temporarily sort your items by another column.
+After you've successfully added bars and containers into your planned and parked section, you can begin to custom order your items.
+Custom ordering allows you to drag and drop bars and containers in your Table in the order you desire.
+You can keep this custom sort and will be able to revert back to that custom order even if you choose to temporarily sort your items by another column.
 In the example below, you’ll see Initiatives 1-5 have been dragged in numerical order, creating the custom sort:

 Additionally, you will also have the ability to reverse the order or even set the new sort as your new custom order:

-From from the Planned or Parked section, you're able to Export your roadmap data at any time.
-Keep in mind, this will only Export the columns you have visibly checked.
-There are a few columns that will not Export (even if you have them checked).
-These items include Connections and Links.
-For more information on our Table layout check out our Table Layout Demo here.
+From from the planned or parked section, you're able to export your roadmap data at any time.
+Keep in mind, this will only export the columns you have visibly checked.
+There are a few columns that will not export (even if you have them checked).
+These items include connections, custom dropdown fields and links.
+For more information on our Table Layout check out our Table Layout Demo here.

 Filter Your Table

 Similar to filtering your live roadmap, you can now filter the planned and parked section of your Table Layout.
 You can create a personal filter which lets you adjust your view of the roadmap, or you can even create new filtered custom views and save that will be visible to your teammates.

 Just like the live roadmap, you will be reminded that your Table Layout has a personal filter on when you see the Filter bolded with a dot next to it.